codefellows/seattle-ops-301d1/class-06/challenges/DEMO.md

-# Ops Challenge - Python Data Types and Variables
+# Ops Challenge - Bash in Python

 ## Demo Code

 The demo code below introduces concepts necessary to complete the challenge.

 ```

+# How to use Linux/Bash commands within Python

+# First import the os library

+import os

+# Then use os.system to call any kind of bash command

+os.system("ls")

+# Here are some Python-specific operations for you to practice

 # How to print to terminal